 There are people gifted with excessive amounts of riches that they can afford to go and visit all the exciting destinations in the world.
-A few select people have jobs which allow them to live in airports figuratively because they have to go on various locations for business purposes.
+A few select people have jobs that allow them to live in airports figuratively because they have to go to various locations for business purposes.
 But well not everyone has that luxury.

 Virtual tourism employs satellite technology in order to render locations anywhere in the world in full three-dimensional glory.
 It enables people to have a walkthrough of the place only through their personal computer.
 Google Maps is one of the more popular Web 2.0 applications using this technology.
 Name any place in the map and virtual tourism just might take you there (with a few exceptions such as the Bermuda Triangle, for instance)